Quantum Scalar Field Theory Based on the Extended Least Action Principle: Introduction

 \section{Introduction}

 Advancements of quantum information and quantum computing~\cite{Nielsen,Hayashi15} in recent decades have inspired active researches for new foundational principles for quantum mechanics from the information perspective~\cite{Rovelli:1995fv, zeilinger1999foundational, Brukner:ys, Brukner:1999qf, Brukner:2002kx, Fuchs2002, brukner2009information, Brukner:vn, spekkens2007evidence, Spekkens:2014fk, Paterek:2010fk, gornitz2003introduction, lyre1995quantum, Hardy:2001jk, Dakic:2009bh, masanes2011derivation, Mueller:2012ai, Masanes:2012uq, chiribella2011informational, Mueller:2012pc, Hardy:2013fk, kochen2013reconstruction, 2008arXiv0805.2770G, Hall2013, Hoehn:2014uua, Hoehn:2015, Stuckey, Mehrafarin2005, Caticha2011, Caticha2019, Frieden, Reginatto, Yang2021}.
 Reformulating quantum mechanics based on information principles can bring in new conceptual insights to the unresolved challenges in the current quantum theory.
 For instance, is probability amplitude, or wavefunction, just a mathematical tool or associated with ontic physical property?
 Does quantum entanglement imply non-local causal connection among entangled objects?
-With this motivation, recently a least observability principle is proposed to derive the formalism of non-relativistic quantum mechanics~\cite{Yang2023}.
-Here observability refers to how observable that a physical object exhibits in its dynamics.
-It measures the information available for potential observation.
-The principle can be understood as recasting and extending the least action principle in classical mechanics into a new principle of minimizing proper information measures.
+With this motivation, recently an extended least action principle is proposed to derive the formalism of non-relativistic quantum mechanics~\cite{Yang2023}.
+The principle can be understood as extending the least action principle in classical mechanics by minimizing proper information measures.
 This is achieved by factoring two assumptions.
 First, there is a lower limit to the amount of action a physical system needs to exhibit in order to be observable.
 Such a discrete action unit is defined by the Planck constant.
-It serves as a basic unit to measure the observability from the action a physical system exhibits during its motion.
+It serves as a basic unit to measure the observable information from the action a physical system exhibits during its motion.
 Second, there is vacuum fluctuation that is completely random.
-New information metrics are introduced to measure the additional distinguishability, or observability, due to these random fluctuations.
-Applying the variational principle to minimize the total degree of observability allows us to elegantly recover the basic formulations of non-relativistic quantum mechanics.
+New information metrics are introduced to measure the additional distinguishability, or observable information, due to these random fluctuations, which is then converted to additional amount of action due to the vacuum fluctuations using the first assumption.
+Applying the variational principle to minimize the total actions allows us to elegantly recover the basic formulations of non-relativistic quantum mechanics.
 In addition, a family of generalized Schr\"{o}dinger equation for the wave functional is obtained by defining the information metrics for vacuum fluctuations using generic relative entropy definitions.